MediaComem/comem-archidep/subjects/cli/README.md

 Why would you need to learn it?

 Sometimes it's just the **only editor you have** (e.g. on a server).
-Also **some developer tools might open vim** for user input.
+Also **some developer tools might open Vim** for user input.

 If this happens (_and it will_), there's **one** imperative rule to follow:

 **DO NOT PANIC!**

 Open a file by running the `vim` command with the path to the file you want to create/edit:

 ```bash
 vim test.txt